Dollan/webscraper/README.md

 This project leverages the mega-awesome [swagger-tools](https://github.com/apigee-127/swagger-tools) middleware which does most all the work.

-bot.js in the folder util
+bot.js in the folder utils